Tim9890/degreeroi/README.md

 NOTE
-This is currently an MVP that is pushed futhur degrees and features will be added in the future.
+This is currently an MVP that is pushed further degrees and features will be added in the future.